-- a.
-Purposes: The attorney in fact shall have the full power to provide for the support, maintenance, emergencies, welfare, comfort, investments, necessities and health of the principal. - b.
+- b.
 Durable Power: This power of attorney shall not be affected by the incapacity of the principal and shall take effect as set forth in paragraph 2. - c.
 Securities: As a specific assurance to transfer agents, the principal specifies, without limiting the purposes otherwise set forth herein, that this power shall include the power to purchase or sell any securities or any interest therein and in that regard to endorse or transfer any domicile or other documents necessary to effect the transfer of such property or interest, to take possession of any security or register same in the name of any stock broker or stock brokerage account. - d.
 Health Care Decisions: The attorney in fact shall have authority to make medical and health care decisions on behalf of the principal including the authority to give informed consent to obtain medical, surgical, health and/or nursing care treatment or non-treatment on behalf of the principal, as provided in Chapter 7.70 RCW; provided, however, the attorney in fact may not consent, without court approval, to any procedure referred to in RCW 11.92.043(5) that requires court approval before a guardian may consent to it.
 The principal has also executed a Health Care Directive under the Natural Death Act of the State of Washington.
-The attorney in fact shall have power to approve and direct the withholding or withdrawing of life sustaining procedures, including, but not limited to, utilizing mechanical or other artificial means such as cardiopulmonary resuscitation, defibrillation, the use of a respirator, intubation, the insertion of a naso-gastric tube and intravenous nutrition as set forth therein. - e.
-Government Benefits: The attorney in fact shall have authority to act as the principal's agent or representative payee with respect to any federal or state government benefits or entitlements from Social Security, military service, Veterans Administration, Railroad Retirement, Medicare, Medicaid as well as any others to which the principal might be entitled. - pursuant to the laws of the State of Washington and the Internal Revenue Code all or any assets, property or interests to which the principal might be entitled as a beneficiary.
+The attorney in fact shall have power to approve and direct the withholding or withdrawing of life sustaining procedures, including, but not limited to, utilizing mechanical or other artificial means such as cardiopulmonary resuscitation, defibrillation, the use of a respirator, intubation, the insertion of a nasogastric tube and intravenous nutrition as set forth therein. - e.
+Government Benefits: The attorney in fact shall have authority to act as the principal's agent or representative payee with respect to any federal or state government benefits or entitlements from Social Security, military service, Veterans Administration, Railroad Retirement, Medicare, Medicaid as well as any others to which the principal might be entitled. - f.
+Disclaimers: The attorney in fact is authorized to disclaim pursuant to the laws of the State of Washington and the Internal Revenue Code all or any assets, property or interests to which the principal might be entitled as a beneficiary.
 In disclaiming, the attorney in fact may rely on the advice of the attorney regarding the principal's estate planning objectives. - g.
 Gifts: The attorney in fact is authorized to make gifts to the principal's spouse, if any, and to the principal's family members, provided that the sum of all gifts to any persons(s) other than the principal's spouse, if any, together with all prior gifts that the principal has made, shall not exceed the unified credit amount allowed by the Internal Revenue Code or the law of any state in which the principal is domiciled at the time such gift is made.
 In making any such gift, the attorney in fact shall make the gift consistent with any estate plan that the principal currently has in place.
 Further, the attorney in fact may consider a pattern of gifting established by the principal, the principal's ability to continue making such gift or gifts, the principal's continued health and well-being, the impact of inflation upon the value of such gifts, reduction of death taxes at the time of the principal's death and other estate planning considerations.